Harrylevesque/Expo2026/README.md

 sept 2 2025
 i have a list of things i want to put in my project, and listed all of my major steps, i will enter the tasks to be done under it with the date

+sept 3 2025
+i found my guide teacher for the science fair, she is also doing a local science fair with her classes of sec 1, i will tag along for the science fair when we go to lapoc in the end of febuary.
+I remember last year how i needed to scramble through all the websites i used for wrighting my report.
+I DONT want that to happen again

 ### the plan
 create a system for loging in using a simple qr code scan